-Last month, in November 2020, an RBI committee recommended allowance of commercial banking licenses to large and established companies as well as Non-Banking Financial Companies (NBFCs).
+Last month, in November 2020, an RBI committee recommended the allowance of commercial banking licenses to large and established companies as well as Non-Banking Financial Companies (NBFCs).
 Well, the proposal is still being brainstormed, but it is good news for you.
 Wondering why?
 The creation of more job opportunities, obviously!

 Jobs in the banking and insurance sector have always been in demand among freshers.
 Moreover, these segments also rank top when it comes to generating employment opportunities.
 In the financial year 2017, banks recorded the highest number of employment, generating about 21% of the whole employment opportunities in the economy.
 If the latest recommendations come to pass, imagine the employment opportunities that you would get!
-Read more about the urgent need for the talent in BFSI.
+Read more about the urgent need for talent in BFSI.

 As a fresher, straight out of college, you look for opportunities to jump-start your career.
-If you are from the commerce background, banking and insurance are the hottest sectors for job opportunities.
+If you are from a commerce background, banking and insurance are the hottest sectors for job opportunities.
 And as the numbers mentioned above say, this sector also promises the easiest employment opportunities for freshers, making it a hotbed for job applications.
-If you are looking banking jobs or insurance sector jobs as a fresher, have a look at the following available opportunities –
+If you are looking for banking jobs or insurance sector jobs as a fresher, have a look at the following available opportunities –

 Learn Online MBA Programs from the World’s top Universities.
 Earn Masters, Executive PGP, or Advanced Certificate Programs to fast-track your career.